-Email your representative to eliminate capital gains on bitcoin payments under $600.
+Email your representative to eliminate capital gains tax on bitcoin payments under $200.

 It reflects many real-world everyday purchases like coffee, meals, rides, gas, groceries, and keeps the threshold meaningful but manageable.
 De minimis thresholds should also be adjusted to inflation, to ensure they remain meaningful in the future.